brilliantimagery/brilliantimagery_site/README.md

 ### Testing

 Start the virtual environment if it isn't yet running.
 This need's to be done from within the top level `bi_site` folder.
+Also, the config file and tests expect there to a folder 'media' within the top level 'brilliantimagery_site' folder and a 'default.jpg' file within the 'media' folder.
+Put those there if they don't yet exist.

 ```
 $ pipenv shell